The Blog of Toledo Lucas County Public Library

 "Journey across the State of Michigan, rich in history, to read over 40 tales of the strange, the unusual, and the haunted of centuries past.
 Discover the spectral cries of the lost souls under a bridge, spirits who haunt a Westland school, the beloved Civil War horse whose spirit lives on, a wrongly accused town witch, UFOs that frighten those at a Michigan farm, and Michael Jackson’s elaborate gravestone gift to entertainer Jackie Wilson.
 So settle into a comfortable chair, pour yourself a cup of coffee, and explore the depths of Michigan’s Haunted Legends and Lore." ~ Description from Publisher

-Campfire Tales, Fairy Tales, Folklore and Legends
+Haunting Tales, Fairy Tales, Folklore and Legends

-Looking for more scary stories / tales?
+Looking for more scary stories or haunted tales?

 Search our catalog using the following subject terms: